danbiocchi/mySqlStatementGenerator/README.md

 >3.
 Click "Visual Basic" on the left-most of the ribbon.
 >4.
 Select the relevant Sheet from the left hand side.
 >5.
 Paste the code provided above
 >6.
-Alter the program settings in VBA Editor
+Alter the program settings in VBA Editor (Edit code provided using the excel built in editor or prefered text editor.)
 >7.
-Run Sub-routine sing F5 or clicking "Run" on the top then selecting "Run Sub-Routine"
+Run Sub-routine pressing F5 or clicking "Run" on the top then selecting "Run Sub-Routine"
 >8.
 Insert statement will be printed to a file on the desktop.